forstner2690/resources/_fo_todo25.md

 - Die DB ist einfach eine chillige SQLITE

 ~~~
-Use websearch to create an insitutional level equity research report for the company {company}.
+Use up-to-date data and informations (web search) to create an insitutional level equity research report for the company {company}.
 Focus on the following questions:

 - Is the company in a strong financial position?